MauroAbidalCarrer/diary_and_notes/objectives.md

         -  Use EMA of model
         -  Use post/pre truncating/padding instead of center truncating/padding
         -  use third branch for thm input
+        - use other paddig methods like "same" or "reflect" padding for convolutions and sequence padding

 - Reinforcement learning
     - chess?